CEH v12 - Certified Ethical Hacking Course

 Chief Executive Officer at GrassDew IT Solutions Private Limited

-Simplilearn is one of the best online learning portals.
+Simplilearn is one of the best online platform for ethical hacking course.
 I had enrolled for CEHV10 - Certified Ethical Hacker Training certification.
 The course was simple and easy to understand.
 Overall it was very good.
 I would recommend it strongly for professional enhancement.

 • Kallol Kumar Mondal